6 Sources

 Copy Link

-Tata Consultancy Services (TCS) announces a strategic shift towards AI-led services with a $6.5 billion investment in data centres.
-The move aims to position TCS as the world's largest AI-led technology services company.
+Tata Consultancy Services (TCS) announces a strategic shift towards AI-driven services with a $6-7 billion investment in data centres.
+The move marks a significant departure from its traditional IT services model and aims to position TCS as a leader in the AI infrastructure space.

 1